 Using an AI-based note taker

 We hope this post helps power-up your note-taking skills and enables you to great brilliant meeting summaries.
-As a team we are passionate about increasing meeting productivity and believe that taking notes and summarising meetings is an effective way of doing this.
+As a team, we are passionate about increasing meeting productivity and believe that taking notes and summarizing meetings is an effective way of doing this.
 We also believe that incorporating AI technology within online meetings will even further enhance meeting efficiency, and this is something we’ll be looking at in more detail in our next post.

 If you’re looking to make online meetings more productive, why not try Eric.ai for Microsoft Teams?
 Aside from meeting recording, this AI-powered tool can accurately and automatically take notes, track engagement, monitor timed agendas to make sure every minute spent is worthwhile.

 Check out how teams and professionals benefit from using Eric.ai in their online meetings by visiting our Facebook, LinkedIn and Twitter accounts.
 But why not try it yourself?
 Access Eric.ai today by signing up on our homepage for a FREE trial.